opsmatic/talks/notfornumbers/main.md

 .notes most folks that have stressed EC2 are in the somber club of people that have to pay attention to which processor the host underlying their VMs is running.
-But it's even more obnoxious than that - the same vendor may send you two boxes of the same model with subtly varying BIOS settings.
+But it's even more obnoxious than that - the same vendor may send you two boxes of the same model with subtly varying BIOS settings or drives from different brands or different lots which end up with somewhat differing performance profiles.
 All that stuff is important, and will eventually show up as a heisenbug.

 <!SLIDE>

 # Introducing the Million Dollar Question

-.notes Having a ready-fire answer to this question helps avoid surprises and helps resolve them quickly when they do come up.
+.notes So with these sorts of surprises and pitfalls awaiting at every corner, there's a particular question that becomes very important.
+Having a ready-fire answer to this question helps avoid surprises and helps resolve them quickly when they do come up.
 And the question is...

 <!SLIDE>

 # What's Different?

-.notes this is the most important, time consuming question.
+.notes This is the most important, time consuming question.
 Differences between hosts, environments, and clusters are the most dumbfounding source of surprises
 \- especailly when differences happen outside of what's controlled by policy.
 Policy certainly goes a long way for the things you know are important.
 But